aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 ```

-- The command will completed within seconds, but data is being loaded from the linked S3 bucket directly to the file system.
+- The command will finish within seconds, but data is being loaded from the linked S3 bucket directly to the file system.
 At this point the client is done, it issued the restore command and now the FSx for Lustre file system takes over.
 While the data load is running, verify data isn't being loaded through the client by running **nload** to monitor network throughput in real time on the client.
 Monitor the throughput for a few seconds then exit nload by using Ctrl+Z.

 ```sh
 nload -u M

 ```

-- Access the CloudWatch dashboard you created earlier and monitor file system performance during the data load.
+- Access the CloudWatch dashboard you created earlier and monitor file system performance during the load.

 - How much throughput are you achieving?
 Read throughput?
 Write throughput?
 Total throughput?
 - How many operations per second are you seeing?
 Reads?
 Writes?
 Metadata?